mozilla/learning-networks/clubs/your-first-month-as-a-club-captain-without-rc/content.md

 * **Word of Mouth.** Your friends and family are a powerful network.
 If they don’t know someone, they might know someone who knows someone.
 Spread the word far and wide at the next event, function, office or place you go to.

 * **Blog.** Share your experience running a club on your blog, or even write a guest post on other relevant blogs.
-If you’re looking for somewhere to start, join the community [on Discourse](http://discourse.webmaker.org/category/clubs) where you can publish posts and connect to educators around the world.
+If you’re looking for somewhere to start, join the community [on our forum](https://forum.learning.mozilla.org/c/mozilla-clubs) where you can publish posts and connect to educators around the world.

 ### II.C.
 Ensure a safe, welcoming environment.